 - 1. As the AGM will be held by way of electronic means, shareholders will NOT attend the AGM in person.
 All shareholders or their corporate representatives (in the case of shareholders which are legal entities) will be able to participate in the AGM proceedings.
-To do so, shareholders are required to pre-register their participation in the AGM (Pre-registration) at this link: https://agm.conveneagm.com/casaholdingslimited (AGM Registration and Q&A Link) by 22 January 2021 on 10:00 a.m.
+To do so, shareholders are required to pre-register their participation in the AGM (Pre-registration) at this link: https://conveneagm.sg/casaholdingslimited (AGM Registration and Q&A Link) by 29 December 2021 on 10.00 a.m.
 (Registration Deadline) for verification of their status as shareholders (or the corporate representatives of such shareholders).
 Upon registration, shareholders are required to verify their email and create a password. - 2.
-Upon successful verification of their status, each such shareholder or its corporate representative will receive an email from [AGM@Convene] by 22 January 2021 on 3:00 p.m. with the link to access the "live" audio-and-visual webcast or "live" audio-only stream of the AGM proceedings.
-Shareholders or their corporate representative will be able to login with their email and password.
+Upon successful verification, each such shareholder or its corporate representative will receive an email from AGM@Convene by 29 December 2021 on 3.00 p.m. with the link to access the "live" audio-and-visual webcast or "live" audio only stream of the AGM proceedings.
 Shareholders or their corporate representatives must not forward the email to other persons who are not shareholders and who are not entitled to participate in the AGM proceedings.
-Shareholders or their corporate representatives who have pre-registered by the Registration Deadline but do not receive an email from https://agm.conveneagm.com/casaholdingslimited by 22 January 2021 on 5:00 p.m. may contact the Share Registrar for assistance at +65 6236 3550/3555 or send email enquiry at SG.IS.Enquiry@sg.tricorglobal.com (during operating hours from 9:00 a.m. to 5:00 p.m.).
+Shareholders or their corporate representatives who have pre-registered by the Registration Deadline but do not receive an email by 29 December 2021 on 5.00 p.m. may contact the Share Registrar for assistance at +65 6236 3550/3555 or send email enquiry at SG.IS.Enquiry@sg.tricorglobal.com (during operating hours from 9:00 a.m. to 5:00 p.m.).